 Spending a weekend in Bath has been on our agenda for quite some time now.
 I can’t quite believe that I have never visited the City, so it was definitely something we needed to change this year.

-Bath isn’t too far from our home with just a 90 minute drive making weekend breaks in Bath quite accessible and even more reasons to add to places we must visit.
+Bath isn’t too far from our home with just a 90 minute drive making a weekend break in Bath quite accessible and even more reasons to add to places we must visit.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*